tropiano/tropianhs/_posts/2025-05-08-april-report.md

 ## [Data Internships][datainternships]

-I have sent 1 newsletter this month.
-Even here, more unsubscribes than subscribers and still nobody that wants to pay for a spot in the newsletter or the site.
+I have sent 3 newsletters this month.
+Only skipped one week.
+But I didn't manage to sell any spot on the website.
+I should really push sales with cold emails and DMs for it to really work.

-I lost **2 subscribers in March, total is 2054 now**.
+I lost **11 subscribers in April, total is 2030 now**.

 ## [X Topics][xtopics]